ColinKennedy/ways/docs/common_patterns.rst

 Common Patterns And Best Practices
 ==================================

+TODO:

     - Add a UUID to your plugin
+    - Show filepath and database plugin examples

 Action Patterns
 ---------------